A Doctor’s Guide To Coming Off HRT

 Without going into detail for each form of HRT, it is possible to keep the oestrogen part going continuously for each 28 day cycle, (eg by using oestrogen tablets or patches ‘borrowed’ from supplies for following months), while introducing progesterone as in 20-1.

-In the case of combined HRT, because both the progestin and oestrogen components are at a fixed dose in the same patch or tablet, there is no alternative to gradually reducing the dose (by spacing out the tablets or reducing the size of the patches) while at the same time starting on 20 to one, the combined progesterone/oestrogen cream.
+In the case of combined HRT, because both the progestin and oestrogen components are at a fixed dose in the same patch or tablet, you need to gradually reducing the dose (by spacing out the tablets or reducing the size of the patches) while at the same time starting on 20 to one, the combined progesterone and oestrogen cream.

 Begin on a low dose of this while gradually tailing off the HRT; as the full dose of 20 to one is reached, the HRT is stopped.